Skip to Main Content

 CT Wheel

-A holistic form of evaluating information--and decisionmaking in general--can be found in the critical thinking wheel below:
+A holistic form of evaluating information--and decision making in general--can be found in the critical thinking wheel below:

 Larger view of the wheel